 Imagine living on the South Pole.
 It would be freezing, and you couldn’t go outside.
 Not much fun, right?
 Now, imagine living on the planet Mars.
 It would be even worse.
-Despite this, many people are dreaming of going to Mars.
-Are they crazy, or is there a good reason for going to the red planet?
+Despite this, many people dream of going to Mars.
+Are they crazy, or is there a good reason to go to the red planet?

 The Stars and Beyond

-In the same way, Mars is also just practice.
-If we can colonize Mars, we can then learn how to leave our solar system and visit other stars.
+In the same way, going to Mars is also just practice.
+If we can settle on Mars, we can then learn how to leave our solar system and visit other stars.

-One day in the future, we might be able to build spaceships that can travel near the speed of light.
+One day in the future, we might build spaceships that can travel near the speed of light.
 Then humans could go to other stars and planets.